JoshKaufman/ursa/README.md

 ursa
 ====

-This Node module provides wrappers for the RSA public/private key crypto functionality of OpenSSL.
+This Node module provides a fairly complete set of wrappers for the RSA public/private key crypto functionality of OpenSSL.

-This module was inspired by [node-rsa](https://github.com/chrisa/node-rsa) by Chris Andrews.
-To be clear, there are a few lines that I (Danfuzz) used from its `wscript` build file, but other than that this code is new.

 Building and Installing
 -----------------------